-The contribution amounts to 35 euros (125 Ghana Cedi) per person per day and includes the overnight stay and three meals a day.
+The contribution amounts to 45 euros per person per day and includes the overnight stay and three meals a day.
 Beverages are not included (water as well).

-The price of the rooms is 25 GHC, 30 GHC.
+The price of the rooms is 50 GHC for the small on and 120 GHC for the big one.
 If you don’t like the all included offer you can order your food from the menu.

 Internet connection available – not free of charge.

-If you would like to go visit other locations, we can offer you a chaperon or a guide to accompany you.
+If you would like to go visit other locations, we can offer you a chaperon and local a guide to accompany you.